tomz2000-lab/Masterthesis/docs/games.rst

 Action Formats
 --------------

-Games use standardized JSON action formats:
+Games use one of the standardized JSON action formats:

 **Company Car Actions**: